munificent/craftinginterpreters/book/methods-and-initializers.md

 </aside>

-The last operation all objects support is printing:
+The last operation all objects support is printing.

 ^code print-bound-method (1 before, 1 after)